 The inner workings of an AC unit can experience wide humidity and temperature swings.
 Most of the sensors on the market today have difficulty maintaining effectiveness in such conditions for extended periods of time.
 Meanwhile, consumers have come to expect high reliability—the AC should “just work” all the time.
 Downtime due to faulty refrigerant gas sensors, requiring visits from technicians, is a non-starter.
-Of immediate need, then, is a sensor capable of dependable, accurate gas sensing in a harsh environment.
+Of immediate need is a sensor developed by IoT infrastructure companies that are capable of dependable and accurate gas sensing in a harsh environment.

 NevadaNano’s MPS™ A2L Refrigerant Gas Sensor has been configured to provide just what this emerging market needs: a robust, refrigerant-dedicated sensing solution like that can reliably recognize leaks over a long field life, in real-world environments, without frequent servicing.